Robert E. May

 Ph.D.
 University of Wisconsin - Madison, 1969

-An expert on U.S. nineteenth-century "filibustering" (illegal private military expeditions against foreign countries), Professor May has written three books and many articles about the subject.
+An internationally recognized expert on U.S. nineteenth-century "filibustering" (illegal private military expeditions against foreign countries), Professor May has written four books and many articles about the subject.
 His book, Manifest Destiny's Underworld (paper rpt.; University of North Carolina Press) was recognized as a "Choice Outstanding Academic Title for 2003" and was published in a Spanish-language edition in 2011.
-Professor May lectures widely on the subject, and in 2006 gave five presentations about filibustering in Costa Rica.
-More recently, Professor May has published in the field of art history, including a book he coauthored with his wife Jill P. May: Howard Pyle: Imagining an American School of Art (2011).
-Here at Purdue, Professor May has played a significant role in the university, college, and departmental honors programs while at Purdue.
+Now retired and living in Olympia WA, Professor May played a significant role in university, college, and departmental honors programs while at Purdue.
 He remains an active scholar with his research and writing, public talks, op-eds, media appearances, and reviews of books and manuscripts for professional journals and presses.
 His most recent book is Yuletide in Dixie: Slavery, Christmas, and Public Memory.